St. Philip Neri: The Patron Saint of Joy and Apostle of Rome

 Miracles and Notable Events

 Another young man, Paolo Massimo, died when only twelve years old.
 Since Philip himself named him at birth, he came to his bed.
 He called in the boy’s ear, “Paolo!
 Paolo!”
 The boy awakened as if from sleep, and said, “Padre!”
 He expressed a desire to go to confession.
-Philip heard his confession and spoke to him for a short while, asking if he would prefer to be with his mother a sister in heaven.
+Philip heard his confession and spoke to him for a short while, asking if he would prefer to be with his mother and sister in heaven.
 He responded “Yes.”
-Philip, giving his blessing, said, “Go, may you be blessed, and pray to God for me.”
+Philip gave his blessing and said, “Go, may you be blessed, and pray to God for me.”
 Then Paolo Massimo died a second time, peacefully and happily.

 Once, an unrepentant heretic by the name of Paleologus was to be burned alive at the stake.
 Philip heard of it and forced his way through the vast crowds and security guards.
 He warmly embraced Paleologus, urging him to repent.
 The man was so touched that he got up on a bench, expressed sorrow for his sins, and won an extension of two years.
 Philip visited him frequently in prison with food and moral support and he died in a state of reconciliation.